Clans of Rannoch

 Robert the Bruce was sheltering in the area when the MacDougall clan, his firm enemies, attacked Rannoch.
 The MacDougalls were defeated in the battle at Dalchosnie by a local hero, Duncan Reamhar, and their leader was imprisoned in the island fortress Eilean nam Faoileag.
 He managed to escape and landed on shore at what is now called MacDougall's Rock.

 A turbulent tribe of Camerons from Glen Nevis settled in Camghouran, but they continued to fight for their chief, Lochiel, particularly at Culloden in 1746.
 They were notorious as other Rannoch Clans at the creach or cattle raiding and for their love of fighting.
+A tragic legend is told about the Rannoch Camerons here.

 The first Stewart clansmen invaded Rannoch in the 14th century led by Alexander Stewart, Earl of Buchan, and notoriously known as the Wolf of Badenoch.
 He and his illegitimate sons, Duncan and another Alexander, led a very warlike existence, and the clan was much feared, but loyal to the Crown.